 Mid-Maryland has a sub-recipient monitoring policy.
 While the Carroll WDA does not currently utilize subgrantees or contractors, we will follow the carryover policy established by Mid-Maryland WDA.
+CWDA will develop local policy on or before October 31, 2021.
 Oversight and monitoring of WIOA activities of subgrantees and contractors will be performed to determine compliance with regulations and WIOA rules.
+Staff will utilize Carroll County Government risk assessment as a monitoring tool.
+Standard risk factors include but are not limited to grantee history of grant management, financial stability, performance, nondiscrimination of services, lack of staff training, and independent audit findings.
 Program and/or fiscal staff will provide oversight and/or actual monitoring.
 For example, program monitoring may include client eligibility, eligibility of services, and compliance with client documentation requirements.
 The Fiscal monitoring may include financial documentation standards, systems of internal controls, allowable costs, adequacy of financial reporting and records retention.

 - A requirement that all subgrantee agreements and contracts be monitored at least annually; As notated in section 10 (c), Carroll WDA follows a monitoring process in compliance with the Subrecipient policy.
 Monitoring is required at least annually. - Procedures for determining that expenditures have been made against the cost categories and within the cost limitations specified in the Act and WIOA regulations; Carroll WIOA (WDA) incorporates the Cost Allocation Plan and determination of allowable versus non-allowable costs into the monitoring process.
 In addition to the annual monitoring process, the expenditures are tracked as invoices are submitted for reimbursement.
-Managers review the invoices to ensure accuracy, validity, completeness and eligibility of costs. - Procedures for determining compliance with other provisions of the Act and regulations and other applicable laws and regulations, including the method of monitoring to be used for subgrantees and contractors;
+Managers review the invoices to ensure accuracy, validity, completeness, and eligibility of costs. - Procedures for determining compliance with other provisions of the Act and regulations and other applicable laws and regulations, including the method of monitoring to be used for subgrantees and contractors;

 BERC staff will communicate regularly with subgrantees and contractors.
 As part of the Cost Allocation Plan, Carroll WIOA (WDA) reviews updates to regulations and makes adjustments as necessary.
-Notification of updates may come from multiple sources, including but not limited to; fiscal and MWA meetings, communication from the Department of Labor, Licensing and Regulation, communication from the Department of Labor, and communication from the OMB.
+Notification of updates may come from multiple sources, including but not limited to; fiscal and MWA meetings, communication from MD Labor, and communication from the OMB.
+Compliance will be measured against the procured contract, agency and County policies and procedures.
 Depending on need, the Local Board may use a combination of desk review and on-site monitoring.

-Provisions for the recording of findings made by the recipients' monitor(s), the forwarding of such findings to the subgrantee or contractor for response and the recording of all corrective actions;
+• Provisions for the recording of findings made by the recipients' monitor(s), the forwarding of such findings to the subgrantee or contractor for response and the recording of all corrective actions;